Rich Maloney

-Richard Allen Maloney (born September 23, 1964) is an American college baseball coach, the head coach at Ball State since the start of the 2013 season.
-He is the former head coach of the Michigan Wolverines where he compiled a record of 341–244 and 3 Big Ten Regular Season Titles and 2 Big Ten Tournament Titles in 10 seasons, from 2003 to 2012.
-He led the Wolverines to four consecutive NCAA tournament appearances (2005–2008) and was the Big Ten Coach of the Year in 2007 and 2008.
+Richard Allen Maloney (born September 23, 1964) is an American college baseball coach and the current head coach at Ball State, a position he has held since the 2013 season.
+He previously served as the head coach of the Michigan Wolverines, where he compiled a 341–244 record over ten seasons (2003–2012).
+During his tenure at Michigan, he secured three Big Ten regular-season titles and two Big Ten tournament titles.
+Maloney led the Wolverines to four consecutive NCAA tournament appearances from 2005 to 2008 and was named the Big Ten Coach of the Year in both 2007 and 2008.

-From 1996 to 2002, he was the head coach at Ball State.
-He was named the MAC Baseball Coach of the year in 1998 and 2001.
-The Cardinals finished first in the MAC West for four straight seasons from 1998 to 2001 and won 3 Regular Season Titles.
-He returned in 2013 and led the Cardinals to 2 Mac West Titles and 2 Regular Season Titles and earned Coach of the Year honors in 2014 and 2022.
-In 2023 he led the Cardinals to their first Tournament Title since 2006.
+Prior to his time at Michigan, Maloney served as the head coach at Ball State from 1996 to 2002.
+He was named the MAC Coach of the Year in 1998 and 2001, as the Cardinals finished first in the MAC West for four consecutive seasons (1998–2001) and captured three regular-season titles.
+Following his return to Ball State in 2013, he has led the program to two additional MAC West titles, two regular-season titles, and earned Coach of the Year honors in 2014 and 2022.
+In 2023, he guided the Cardinals to their first MAC tournament title since 2006.

 Head coaching record

-The following is a table of Maloney's yearly records as an NCAA Division I head baseball coach.
+The following table details Rich Maloney's year-by-year record as an NCAA Division I head baseball coach.